-Neuropathy is a serious situation, but like diabetes itself, it can be controlled and treated properly if you stay healthy, exercise, and eat right.
-These are the basic three home remedies for diabetic neuropathy.
-They also have secondary benefits in that if you eat well, you’ll probably supercharge your body's own defense mechanisms and energy building powers.
-The first specific thing we’ll talk about is that you should go see your doctor before starting any sort of new exercise regimen or dietary plan.
-You’ll also need to see your doctor because the #1 situation in dealing with neuropathy is dealing with blood sugar levels.
+Neuropathy is a serious situation, but like diabetes itself, it can be properly controlled and treated if you stay healthy, exercise, and eat right.
+These are the three basic home remedies for diabetic neuropathy.
+They also have secondary benefits in that if you eat well, you're likely to supercharge your body's own defenses and energy-building powers.
+The first specific thing we're going to talk about is that you should see your doctor before starting any kind of new exercise program or diet plan.
+You're also going to need to see your doctor because the number one situation in dealing with neuropathy is dealing with blood sugar levels.

 You'll need to see a doctor to get educated on that, and if necessary, your doctors will also set you up with an injection kit that will allow for safe and healthy insulin levels in your own body.

 So get checked out, learn how to self-administer insulin or have someone do it for you, and get ready to change your life for the better.

 Neuropathy can be controlled and properly treated by staying healthy, exercising and eating right.